kdave/btrfs-progs/Documentation/dev/Development-notes.rst

 -  use *const* extensively
 -  add temporary variable to store a value if it's used multiple times in the function, or if reading the value needs to chase a long pointer chain
+-  do not mix declarations and statements (although kernel uses C standard that allows that)

 Kernel config options
 ---------------------